 - The at-fault party intentionally tried to hurt you.

-A drunk driving accident lawyer in Atlanta will work with you to catalog all the various types of damages that are applicable in your case.
-This way, we can maximize your compensation package and get you the money you need to successfully recover from your injuries and live a fulfilling life.
+A drunk driving accident lawyer in Atlanta will work with you to catalog all the damages that apply to your case.
+This way, we maximize your compensation package and get you the money you need to recover from your injuries and live a fulfilling life.

-Talk to an Atlanta Drunk Driving Victim Accident Lawyer for Free
+Talk to an Atlanta Drunk Driving Accident Lawyer for Free

 Driving is a privilege and requires responsible behavior.
-John Foy & Associates has 20 years of representing people who have been injured by drunk drivers.
-You can trust our results for our clients.
+John Foy & Associates has 20 years of experience representing people injured by drunk drivers.
+Therefore, you can trust the results of our clients.

-Call our drunk driving victim accident lawyers in Atlanta at (404) 400-4000 for a free consultation.
+Contact our Atlanta DUI accident lawyers for a free consultation.
 We are available 24/7 to help you schedule an appointment as soon as possible.